asottile/reorder-python-imports/README.md

 optional arguments:
   -h, --help   show this help message and exit --diff-only  Show unified diff instead of applying reordering.
+  --add-import ADD_IMPORT
+                        Import to add to each file.
+Can be specified multiple times.
+  --remove-import REMOVE_IMPORT
+                        Import to remove from each file.
+Can be specified multiple times.
 ```

 ## As a pre-commit hook